Wockner grew up along the banks of a muddy river in central Illinois

 Impacting The Planet."

-public relations and advocacy work has generated hundreds of news stories
+public relations and advocacy work has generated over a thousand news

 To email Gary, click here.